 The possibilities of browsing and plugins offer us solutions that have yet to be seen in the digital world.
-You should immediately open ChatGPT in your settings, go to the plugin store and find the additional tools you like and need to make your life easier!
+You should immediately open ChatGPT in your settings, go to the plugin store and find more tools to make your life easier!